This topic describes common issues you may encounter when using ossutil and their solutions.

 No, result sorting is not supported for ossutil-based object query.

-How am I charged for running the du command?
+How am I charged for the du command?

+The du command incurs API request fees.
 If --all-versions is not specified in the du command, the ListObjects operation is called.
 If --all-versions is specified in the du command, the ListObjectVersions operation is called.
-In addition, the du command also initiates a call to the ListMultipartUploads operation, which incurs a request fee.
+The command also calls the ListMultipartUploads operation.
 For more information, see API operation calling fees.